 WE ENCOURAGE ANY STUDENT INTERESTED IN TEACHER CERTIFICATION TO REQUEST A CHANGE OF ADVISOR TO ONE OF THE EDUCATION PROFESSORS AS SOON AS POSSIBLE - GOOD PLANNING IS CRUCIAL TO MEETING YOUR GOALS!

-Change of Advisor Form (Registrar's Office Handouts)
+Change of Advisor Form (Registrar's Forms)

 FAQ #1 - When can I start taking Education courses?
 Student may enroll in 100 and 200 level courses prior to admission.

-EDU 231 - Education Law & Ethics
+EDU 231 - Education Law & Ethics (Offered Summer term and required for Secondary Education major)

-EDU 240 - Children's Literature
+EDU 240 - Children's Literature (Offered Winter and Summer terms)

-EDU 226 - Technology in Education
+EDU 226 - Technology in Education (Offered Summers and required for Secondary Ed major)

 EDU 252 is recommended to begin the first of the special education courses - the others, EDU 206, EDU 207, EDU 254, EDU 255, EDU 256 may then be taken in any order and without Program admission.
 Even if students do not plan to get the Mild Interventions dual certification, these courses are so very valuable as electives for any future teacher!
 Try to fit in as many as you can.